george-hawkins/micropython-notes/getting-started.md

 This page covers installing [MicroPython](https://www.micropython.org/) on an ESP32 board, getting familiar with MicroPython.
 The board used was an [Adafruit HUZZAH32](https://www.adafruit.com/product/3405) but the steps described are applicable for any board.

+I've written a similar [page](esp32-devkitc-vb) for the Espressif ESP32 DevKitC board.
+I wrote this page here when I was new to MicroPython, so it has more notes made as I discovered things, while the ESP32 DevKitC page is more a straight walk-thru with less explanation.

 Installing MicroPython
 ----------------------

 The following is just a condensed form of the MicroPython ESP32 [introduction](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html).

+### Choosing the firmware

-Go to the MicroPython [ESP32 firmware downloads](https://micropython.org/download/esp32) and select the GENERIC firmware for ESP-IDF v4.x, i.e. the ESP32 firmware for boards, like the HUZZAH32, that have no external SPI RAM, and which have been setup (as above) with ESP-IDF 4.x.
+Go to the MicroPython [ESP32 firmware downloads](https://micropython.org/download/esp32) and select the **GENERIC** firmware for ESP-IDF v4.x, i.e. the ESP32 firmware for boards, like the HUZZAH32, that have no external SPI RAM.

-**Important:** I initially used the GENERIC-SPIRAM firmware, which is intended for boards that 4MB of external pSRAM.
+**Important:** I initially used the **GENERIC-SPIRAM** firmware, which is intended for boards that 4MB of external pSRAM.
 The Adafruit [product page](https://www.adafruit.com/product/3405) notes that the board has "4 MB of SPI Flash", however pSRAM is something different (as explained [here](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/external-ram.html#hardware)).
-If you use the GENERIC-SPIRAM, it still works fine but you see these errors in the boot sequence:
+If you use the GENERIC-SPIRAM firmware, it still works fine but you see these errors in the boot sequence:

     E (593) spiram: SPI RAM enabled but initialization failed.
 Bailing out.
     E (10) spiram: SPI RAM not initialized

-I chose the latest non-nightly.
-Nightlies have the same name as the latest stable release but with `unstable` before the version and something like `-167-gf020eac6a` after (the bit after the `-g`, i.e. `f020eac6a` in the example just given, is the git hash of the revison that was built).
+I chose the latest non-nightly firmware.
+Nightlies have the same name as the latest stable release but with `unstable` before the version and something like `-167-gf020eac6a` after (the bit after the `-g` is the git hash of the revison that was built, i.e. `f020eac6a` in the example just given).

 Note: ESP32 MicroPython versions are built on top of the Espressif IoT Development Framework (ESP-IDF), if you're interested in knowing more about the ESP-IDF, see my notes [here](https://github.com/george-hawkins/snippets/blob/master/esp-idf.md).

+### Installing `esptool.py`

+The firmware is flashed to your board using a tool from Espressif called [`esptool.py`](https://github.com/espressif/esptool).

+If you haven't already got Python 3 installed on your local system, see my [notes](https://github.com/george-hawkins/snippets/blob/master/install-python.md) on installing it.

+Before you can install `esptool.py` you need to create a [Python venv](https://docs.python.org/3/tutorial/venv.html).

+    $ python3 -m venv env
+    $ source env/bin/activate
+    $ pip install --upgrade pip

+This creates a directory called `env` in your current directory (you typically create one such environment in the base directory of any new Python related project that you start).
+You'll need to repeat just the `source` step in future, to activate the environment, whenever you start a new terminal session.

+Note: many guides avoid a venv, but while venvs introduce a little extra setup, they save you a lot of trouble in the long run.

+Now we can install `esptool.py`:

+    $ pip install esptool

+### Flashing the firmware

 Now we're almost ready to plug in the board but before we can do that it may be necessary to install a driver for the board's USB to UART bridge - see [here](https://github.com/george-hawkins/snippets/blob/master/esp-usb-to-uart.md) for more details.

 Once that's done and the board is plugged in, the serial port, that corresponds to the board, needs to be determined.
 On Mac the port is usually `/dev/cu.SLAB_USBtoUART` and on Linux it's usually `/dev/ttyUSB0`.

-Note: when connected via USB, the yellow CHG LED on the board flickers incessantly (if no battery is connected).
+Note: when connected via USB, the yellow CHG LED on the Adafruit HUZZAH32 board flickers incessantly (if no battery is connected).
 This is apparently normal, see the end of the "[Battery + USB power](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather?view=all#battery-plus-usb-power-4-2)" section of the Adafruit guide.

 Now we can flash the downloaded firmware to the board: